pygame/pygame/docs/reST/tut/newbieguide.rst

 above, then the problem lies in the way you're addressing your data in python.
 Certain idioms are just going to be slow in python no matter what you do.
 Luckily, python is a very clear language -- if a piece of code looks awkward or unwieldy, chances are its speed can be improved, too.
+Read over `Why Pygame is Slow`_ for some deeper insight into why pygame might be considered slower than other frameworks/engines, and what that actually means in practice.
-Read over `Python Performance Tips`_ for some great advice on how you can improve the speed of your code.
-That said, premature optimisation is the root of all evil; if it's just not fast enough, don't torture the code trying to make it faster.
-Some things are just not meant to be :)
+And if you're truly stumped by performance problems, profilers like cProfile_ or SnakeViz_ can help identify bottlenecks (they'll tell you which parts of the code are taking the longest to execute).
+That said, premature optimisation is the root of all evil; if it's already fast enough, don't torture the code trying to make it faster.
+If it's fast enough, let it be :)

 There you go.
 Now you know practically everything I know about using pygame.